Piercingxx/droidian-mod/README.md

   - PureOS
   - Mobian (Phosh)

+> Did some testing with PostMarketOS Gnome-Mobile on the Librem 5.
+It wasn't stable enough for a daily driver attempt.
+Will take another look in the future.

 > Active daily‑driver testing.
 Expect changes; mobile Linux platforms evolve quickly or stagnate and die.

 ---